jdwinkler/dbpedia_service/README.md

 2. Parsing the DBpedia input data can be done better, as type information is discarded during the parsing currently.
 Admittedly types can generally be inferred from the predicate but it would be better to make use of the type information somehow rather than storing everything as text (would also help with [1]).
 However, postgres is also not meant to store heterogenous types of data in a single column; you can wrap things in a JSON dict but that doesn't really solve the problem of how to store directly usable data in the DB.

 3. Extracting basic statistics requires some additional parsing due to [1] if the column must be converted into an equivalent Python type (typically struct_time).

 4. Inserting new SPO tuples will also be slow due to the need to update the indices on the tables.
 May be avoidable by batching updates.
+This might also be a symptom of the dataset size as the local machine has 16 GB of ram, and the database appears to be large enough to cause paging when accessed (sometimes).

-5. A docker instance would be a better way to distribute this repository to avoid the need to modify any local postgres installation.
+5. A docker instance would be a better way to distribute this repository to avoid the need to modify any local postgres installation, as it stands the installation instructions are inappropriate for beginners and probably insecure.

 If these issues are solved, I surmise scaling would involve using a distribute key-value store to fragment the database and its indices into something that can be held entirely in memory, then collating results (i.e. map/reduce).